Solitary Vice [masturbation]

 If you are a child, this page is NOT for you!
 Click here to go back

-Seventh-day Adventist prophetess Ellen G. White proclaimed solitary vice (also known as "self-indulgence", "self-abuse" or masturbation) caused a wide range of dangerous diseases and serious afflictions:
+Seventh-day Adventist prophetess Ellen G. White proclaimed solitary vice (masturbation—sometimes she referred to it as "secret vice," "self-indulgence," or "self-abuse") caused a wide range of dangerous diseases and serious afflictions:

 According to the above quotes, the following health problems are caused by masturbation: